 You could see, that day, no one was in our way.

-We set our short play on Twitter, and the next day, when everyone else was rushing OUT of the stock, our play skyrocketed.
+We set our short options play on Twitter, and the next day, when everyone else was rushing OUT of the stock, our play skyrocketed.

 Here’s the surge – the mad dash for the exits: